jj-zhu/jj-zhu.github.io/research.md

 ![](/images/d-shift.png)

-For example, I have worked on the theory and computation algorithm to robustly learn ML models by optimizing the risk
+For example, I have worked on the theory and computation algorithm to learn **robust probabilistic machine learning** models by optimizing the risk

 $$\min_\theta \sup _ {P\in \mathcal M}\mathbb E_{X,Y\sim P} \ell (f_\theta(X), Y),$$